telerik/kendo-ui-core/docs-aspnet-mvc/helpers/multiselect/overview.md

 >
 > The Kendo UI MultiSelect has a default event handler for the Data callback of the DataSource.
 It is used when no event handler is defined.

-The example below demonstrates how to use the default event handler for the Data callback of the DataSource.
+The following example demonstrates how to use the default event handler for the Data callback of the DataSource.

 ###### Example